jaynetics/js_regex/README.md

 'Erkki-Sven Tüür'.split(/\b/)  // => ["Erkki", "-", "Sven", " ", "T", "üü", "r"]
 'Erkki-Sven Tüür'.split(/\b/u) // => ["Erkki", "-", "Sven", " ", "T", "üü", "r"]
 ```

+<a name='EX'></a>
+### How it Works

+JsRegex uses the gem  [regexp_parser](https://github.com/ammar/regexp_parser) to parse a Ruby Regexp.

+It traverses the AST returned by `regexp_parser` depth-first, and converts it to its own tree of equivalent JavaScript RegExp tokens, marking some nodes for treatment in a second pass.

+The second pass then carries out all modifications that require knowledge of the complete tree.

+After the second pass, JsRegex flat-maps the final tree into a new source string.

+Many Regexp tokens work in JavaScript just as they do in Ruby, or allow for a straightforward replacement, but some conversions are a little more involved.

+**Atomic groups and possessive quantifiers** are missing in JavaScript, so the only way to emulate their behavior is by substituting them with [backreferenced lookahead groups](http://instanceof.me/post/52245507631/regex-emulate-atomic-grouping-with-lookahead).

+**Astral plane characters** convert to [surrogate pairs](https://dmitripavlutin.com/what-every-javascript-developer-should-know-about-unicode/#24surrogatepairs), so they don't require ES6.
+JsRegex drops large astral plane ranges or properties, though, to limit the size of the resulting regex.
+You can opt out of this by setting `JsRegex::Converter.surrogate_pair_limit = nil`.

+**Properties and posix classes** expand to equivalent character sets, or surrogate pair alternations if necessary.
+The gem [regexp_property_values](https://github.com/janosch-x/regexp_property_values) helps by reading out their codepoints from Onigmo.

+**Character sets a.k.a. bracket expressions** offer many more features in Ruby compared to JavaScript.
+To work around this, JsRegex calls on the gem  [character_set](https://github.com/janosch-x/character_set) to calculate the matched codepoints of the whole set and build a completely new set string for all except the most simple cases.

+**Conditionals and subexpression calls** expand to equivalent expressions in the second pass.
+Two simplified examples:

+- the conditional `(<)?foo(?(1)>)` expands to `(?:<foo>|foo)`
+- the subexp call `(.{3})\g<1>` expands to `(.{3})(.{3})`

+The tricky bit here is that these expressions may be nested, and that their expansions may increase the capturing group count.
+This means that any following backreferences need an update.
+E.g. <code>(.{3})\g<1>(.{3})<b>\2</b></code> (which matches strings like "foobarquxqux") converts to <code>(.{3})(.{3})(.{3})<b>\3</b></code>.

 ### Contributions